joey001/joey001.github.io/docs/index.md

 Hi, welcome to my personal page.

 I am Yi Zhou, an associate professor in the computer science department of the [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), Chengdu, P.R.
 China.
-I am also a member of the [Algorithms and Logic Lab](https://tcs.uestc.edu.cn/) in UESTC.
+I am also a member of the [Algorithms and Logic Lab](https://tcsuestc.com/) in UESTC.

-I obtained the PhD degree of Computer Science from the [Universit&eacute; d'Angers, France](https://www.univ-angers.fr/fr/index.html) in 2017.
+I obtained PhD degree of Computer Science from the [Universit&eacute; d'Angers, France](https://www.univ-angers.fr/fr/index.html) in 2017.
 My PhD supervisor is Prof.  [Jin-Kao Hao](https://leria-info.univ-angers.fr/~jinkao.hao/), a [senior IUF member](https://en.wikipedia.org/wiki/Institut_Universitaire_de_France).
 I got MS and BS degrees of Computer Science from UESTC in 2010 and 2013, respectively.

 Contact: zhou.yi[at]uestc[dot]edu[dot]cn